airbusgeo/geocube/docs/user-guide/consolidation.md

 - Internal `Dataformat`
 - `Exponent` for the mapping between internal dataformat and `variable.dformat` (see formula below)
-- Creation of `Overviews`
 - `Resampling algorithm` used for reprojection and overviews
 - `Compression` of the data
-- `Bands interleave` if the variable is multi-bands

 NB: regarding the [mapping of the dataformat](entities.md#dataformat-and-mapping), for the consolidation process, the MinOut/MaxOut are the Min/Max of the variable.